-Is it stupid to ask questions, in our book it is not and I am a firm believer in that if you do not know, then damn well ask because it saves all the confusion further down the line and misunderstandings too.
+Is it stupid to ask questions?
+Well in our book it is not and I am a firm believer in that if you do not know then its much better to ask because it saves all the confusion further down the line and all the misunderstandings too.

-Then a few hours he came back to us again and said I have another stupid question for you, how do I select a first aid training provider for training of my staff and what should I look out for, so we sent him another link to help him out, again with the offer of assistance if required.
+Then a few hours later he came back to us again and said I have another stupid question for you.
+How do I select a first aid training provider for training of my staff and what should I look out for and so we sent him another link to help him out, again with the offer of assistance if required.

-Yes you have guessed it he came back with another question and he said this is not a stupid question but who do you use as your awarding body for your accredited qualifications, and we said we use Qualifications Network because this works well with our internal and external quality assurance, so was this a stupid question, NO it was not.
+Yes you have guessed it he came back with another question and he said this is not a stupid question but who do you use as your awarding body for your accredited qualifications and we said we use Qualifications Network because this works well with our internal and external quality assurance.

 So was this a stupid question

-He said thank you for all your assistance with my stupid questions today, and we said they were not stupid questions because you clearly did not know the answers, so we are pleased we have been able to assist you.
+He said thank you for all your assistance with my stupid questions today and said they were not stupid questions because you clearly did not know the answers, and we are pleased we have been able to assist you.

-Is it stupid to ask questions, NO, because we are more than happy to help anyone with there first aid requirements and questions and we do not think in most cases that the questions are stupid either because they clearly do not know the answers and we freely offer free advice and assistance in the hope they make a good choice in choosing a first aid training provider and stay compliant with HSE requirements.
+We get asked lots of questions regarding first aid and we are more than happy to help anyone with there first aid requirements and questions and we do not think in most cases that the questions are stupid either, because they clearly do not know the answers and we freely offer free advice and assistance in the hope they make a good choice in choosing a first aid training provider and stay compliant with HSE requirements.